A Quick Guide to Land Tax in Australia

 Typically one principal place of residence is exempt from land tax, as are charities, other non-profit entities and disability trusts.

-Land tax is generally assessed to the owner, based on ownership of the land within the state or territory as at a specific point of time, which is the taxing date.
+Land tax is generally assessed to the owner, based on ownership of the land within the state or territory at a point of time, the taxing date.